astrogewgaw/spacetar/README.md

 [![Docs Status][docs-badge]][docs]
 [![Docs Coverage][interrogate-badge]][interrogate]

-## Space molecules :test_tube: :alembic: in your terminal :computer: !
+## Space molecules 🧪 ⚗️ in your terminal 💻 !

-Outer space is cold :cold_face: and vast.
+Outer space is cold 🥶 and vast.
 Since molecules often need to collide with one another with sufficient energy to form and react, scientists assumed that there could never be any molecules in space.
 Space was just too cold and too big for two molecules to ever encounter one another with enough energy.
-And then radio astronomers :satellite: detected some of the first molecules in space.
+And then radio astronomers 📡 detected some of the first molecules in space.
 A realisation hit the astronomical community at large; whatever they thought they knew about chemistry in space was wrong.
-Thus began a completely new field: :sparkles: **astrochemistry** :sparkles:.
-Since then, we have discovered all kinds of molecules in space: from smelly *ammonia* :nauseated_face: to intoxicating ethanol, :beers:.
-To date, we know of more than *200 molecules* :exploding_head: that our telescopes have detected in space, and the number increases each year.
+Thus began a completely new field: ✨ **astrochemistry** ✨.
+Since then, we have discovered all kinds of molecules in space: from smelly *ammonia* 🤢 to intoxicating *ethanol*, 🍻.
+To date, we know of more than *200 molecules* 🤯 that our telescopes have detected in space, and the number increases each year.

-[**spacetar**][repo] brings them right into your terminal :computer:.
+[**spacetar**][repo] brings them right into your terminal 💻.

-Want to know when the *first molecule* was discovered in space :1st_place_medal: ?
-Or which telescope :telescope: has detected the *most number of molecules*?
-Or maybe you want to know where you can find the most ethanol :beers: :wine_glass: so that you know where to stock-up when we all get our warp drives :space_invader:?
-All you have to do is open your terminal and start typing in :keyboard: your questions :grin: :
+Want to know when the *first molecule* was discovered in space 🥇 ?
+Or which telescope 🔭 has detected the *most number of molecules*?
+Or maybe you want to know where you can find the most *ethanol* 🍻 🍷 so that you know where to stock-up when we all get our warp drives 👾?
+All you have to do is open your terminal and start typing in ⌨️ your questions:

 * The *first molecule* ?